gcastro-98/conformal-prediction/README.md

 In particular, this is applied to regression problems involving both exchangeable and time-series data.
 This work was carried out as part of (UB 2023) MSc thesis development.

+Note the related media can be found at the author's [corresponding repository](https://github.com/gcastro-98/conformal-prediction-media), which deploys a GitHub page so that the [thesis](https://gcastro-98.github.io/conformal-prediction-media/thesis.pdf) and the [presentation](https://gcastro-98.github.io/conformal-prediction-media/slides.pdf) are publicly accessible.

 ## Exchangeable data

 ### Toy problem